 - If the user responds, we can determine the chatbot’s further answers.
 We have various chatbot blocks to choose from.

 The Internet opens up amazing marketing possibilities.
-But don’t be limited by just online promotion.
-After all, you can find potential clients on beaches, trade fairs, or at home when they’re watching TV.
+But don’t limit your activities to online promotion alone.
+After all, you can also find many potential clients on beaches, trade fairs, or events.
 With the help of m.me links embedded into QR codes or printed promotional materials, you can attract their attention by offering, for example:

 - prizes (enter the chatbot, solve a quiz, win a limited edition nail polish or a boat trip),

-- good entertainment (go into the chatbot and vote which song will be aired on TV – the current results are displayed live on the screen!).
+- good entertainment (enter the chatbot and vote which song will be aired on TV – the current results are displayed live on the screen!).

 Use Media to Build Outreach

-If your chatbot is one of a kind, has unique features no other chatbot offers, and if it isn’t just an improved copy of already existing solutions, don’t hesitate to inform the media.
+If your chatbot is one of a kind and has unique features no other chatbot offers – don’t hesitate to inform the media about it.

-Who knows, maybe your chatbot will attract media attention? ?
+Who knows, maybe your chatbot will even end up in the TV 🙂

 Nothing spikes the interest of social media users more than a good contest.
 Find out how chatbot contests can look like and how effective they can be.
-And after you decide to hold one, remember to offer a pushletter subscription whenever you create ads or posts.
-It may appear at the beginning of the user path (which can be quite risky) or at the end.
-It can also be offered within 24 hours since a user’s last interaction with the chatbot.
-Remember that it can’t be offered to users who already have signed up for the pushletter.
+After you decide to organize a contest, remember to offer pushletter subscription whenever you publish contest ads or posts.
+Pushletter subscription can appear at the beginning of the user path (which can be quite risky) and at the end.
+It can also be offered within 24 hours since a user’s last interaction with your chatbot.
+Remember that it can’t be sent to those who already have signed up for the pushletter.

 Paid Online Chatbot Promotion

-You have a head start if you have already planned a budget for your chatbot promotion.
-Use paid media, but don’t go in the direction of “image campaigns”.
-If your chatbot performs specific tasks in the context of marketing activities (for example, if you’re using it to hold contests, generate leads, sell products), try to direct some part of the user traffic to your chatbot.
+You have a head start if you already have planned a budget for your chatbot promotion.
+Using paid media doesn’t have to involve preparing complex promotional campaigns.
+If your chatbot performs a specific task – for example, if you’re using it to hold contests, generate leads, sell products – try to direct some part of the user traffic to your chatbot.
 This will also be an effective marketing activity.

-Just like with click-to-messenger ads, Facebook prepared valuable tips on Messenger ads.
+Just like with click-to-messenger ads, Facebook prepared valuable guidelines on how to use Messenger ads.

 Don’t Avoid Chatbot Promotion

-Start with a plan an devote some time to implement it.
-And don’t save it till the last minute ?
-Without regularity and consistency, you can’t expect to have a growing number of users and loyal customers.
-Bots on Messenger or other messaging apps are great tools that help you achieve marketing goals, and much more.
-But only under the condition that you don’t treat them as simple “tech gadgets” and unlock their full potential.
+Start with a chatbot communication strategy and plan its implementation.
+Without regularity and consistency, you can’t expect to have a quickly growing number of engaged and loyal users.
+Bots on Messenger or other messaging apps are great tools that will help you achieve marketing goals and automate your communication.
+But only under the condition that you’re aware of their enormous potential and know how to unlock it.